mozilla/uniffi-rs/examples/sprites/README.md

 * Run `cargo test`.
 This exercises the foreign language bindings via the scripts in `./tests/bindings/`.
 * Run `cargo run -- exec tests/bindings/test_sprites.kts`.
 This will directly execute the Kotlin test script.
 Try the same for the other languages.
-* Run `cargo. run -- exec -l python` to get a Python shell in which you can import the generated module for yourself and play around with it.
+* Run `cargo run -- exec -l python` to get a Python shell in which you can import the generated module for yourself and play around with it.
 Try `import sprites` and go from there!